 Moose is cross between a Muscovy and (judging by size and color) Rouen duck.
 Hybrid Muscovy ducks are referred to as "mules" because they are infertile.
 Since it is illegal to breed Muscovy ducks without a permit anyway, this shouldn't matter to his new owners.

 Moose is currently a bit shy, but has come a long way since arriving at our sanctuary.

 About Muscovy ducks: Muscovy ducks make wonderful pets!
 They tend to be very interactive and even wag their tails when they're happy!
 Quieter than other ducks, males make a breathy "Huch-uch-cha" sound while females trill & squeak.

 Special considerations: While we are interested

-in finding Moose and Ruby their new and forever home, their new owners MUST have
+in finding Moose his new and forever home, their new owners MUST have

 a predator proof pen with constant aviary covering/protection overhead because

 Muscovy ducks can (and do) fly and escape.
 Wing clipping is not enough--pens